ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### Sending
 #### `receiver-desc`
-This must be the `desc:answer` or a`desc:import-promise` value which eventually leads to the List you wish to get the value from.
+This must be the `desc:answer` or a`desc:export` value which eventually leads to the List you wish to get the value from.
 #### `index`
 This must be a zero-indexed integer which specifies which value should be